A garden planting log is a valuable tool for evaluating which plant varieties are producing quickly and efficiently versus those that aren’t.

-I’m not very good at keeping garden records; however, I’m going to do a better job this year.
-I know it’s important to keep records to evaluate what varieties and techniques work the best; and I really want to start using varieties and processes that produce the best taste and yield, in the fastest – most efficient manner possible.
+It’s important to keep records to evaluate what varieties and techniques work the best.
+We want to focus on using varieties and processes that produce the best taste and yield, in the fastest – most efficient manner possible.

-So this year, I started an Excel garden planting log, where I’m going to record all the pertinent information on what gets planted, where it’s started, how long it takes to germinate, etc. Here’s what gets recorded and why:
+So, here’s my Excel garden planting log, where I record all the pertinent information on what gets planted, where it’s started, how long it takes to germinate, etc.

-Need to know not only the crop but the specific variety to evaluate which yield, taste, and perform the best.
-The only way to do this reliably is to track all the crops from year-to-year.
+Record not only the crop but the specific variety to evaluate which yield, taste, and perform the best.
+The only way to do this reliably is to track all the crops from year to year.

 This is to record when seeds were started indoors or in the garden and it’s used to estimate when harvest will occur, as well as how long each variety takes to yield.
 It’s also important in determining how early spring planting can be done next year.

 Soil Block Size/Spacing Used (column 3, 7, & 10)

 Record what size soil block seeds were started in or what plant spacing was used in the garden.
 This column is repeated in the log to accommodate transplanting mini-soil blocks into larger soil blocks, and transplanting into the garden.
 This information is used to evaluate the best method and spacing for starting, transplanting, and growing each crop.

 Identify the number of seeds/plants that are being started or transplanted.
 This information is used to determine which varieties germinate and transplant best, and eventually which varieties provide the greatest yield.